autonlab/autonlab.github.io/index.md

 ---
 layout: home
-carousel: "Areas where we are making impact"
+carousel: "Areas where we are making an impact"
 permalink: /
 ---